gingray/ruby-hacker-guide/value.md

----
-description: detailed explanation about VALUE representation in Ruby
----

 # VALUE

 I want to tell you about VALUE the most basic ruby conception if you take a look on sources it will be present everywhere.
 Example of C representation of method `Enumerable#select`: